MicrosoftDocs/power-platform/power-platform/alm/redeploy-past-solution-versions.md

 - The development environment must have Microsoft Dataverse or Dataverse plus Dynamics 365 customer engagement apps.
 - You must have access to run a pipeline.
 More information: [Grant access to edit or run pipelines](set-up-pipelines.md#grant-access-to-edit-or-run-pipelines)
 - You must have privileges to import solutions to the target environments associated with a pipeline.
-- The **Power Platform Pipelines** application must be installed in your pipeline host environment.
+- The **Power Platform Pipelines** package **version 9.1.24023.240222117 or later** must be installed in your pipeline host environment.
 More information: [Install the pipelines application in your host environment](set-up-pipelines.md#install-the-pipelines-application-in-your-host-environment)
 - The setting for **Allow redeployments of older versions** must be enabled in the pipeline settings.

 For more information about these prerequisites, go to [Set up pipelines](set-up-pipelines.md).